yaq-project/yaq-fyi/posts/is-sensor.md

+---
-## Implementing traits: is-sensor and has-measure-trigger
+title: implementing is-sensor and has-measure-trigger
+id: is-sensor
+date: 2023-11-30
+authors: Kyle Sunden
+tags: traits
+---

 Most sensor devices in the ecosystem also implement `has-measure-trigger` for software triggering of process of measurement.